-The Steering Committee is mandated to take action to promote a mix of uses and small scale enterprises on the north side of Queen.
+The Steering Committee is mandated to take action to promote a mix of uses and small scale enterprises in the West Queen West neighbourhood.
 The basic principle is "no more bars and restaurants" without restricting existing uses.

 A18 as planning group takes no position regarding enforcement issues regarding the bars on Queen St.